nova0821/iotjs-wiki/Home.md

 Welcome to the IoT.js!

+If you would like to try IoT.js, please check 'Getting Started'.
+If you would like to jump into IoT.js, please follow [Development Process](https://github.com/Samsung/IoT.js/wiki/Development-Process) of IoT.js.

 ### IoT.js
 - Project Overview
 > IoT.js is a platform similar to node.js for "internet of things" built on